canonical/kafka-operator/docs/how-to/deploy/deploy-azure.md

 juju add-model <MODEL_NAME>
 ```

-(Optional) To increase the debug level if you are troubleshooting charms:
+(Optional) If you are troubleshooting charms and wish to see DEBUG logs:

 ```shell
 juju model-config logging-config='<root>=INFO;unit=DEBUG'